G-Research/siembol/docs/services/siembol_parsing_services.md

         - `validation_regex` - validation regular expression for checking format of the timestamp, if no match of the pattern then next formatter from the list is tried to apply
         - `time_format` using syntax from `https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html`
         - `timezone` - Time zone used by the time formatter
-    - `convert_to_string` - converts all extracted fields as strings except fields from the list `conversion_exclusions`
+    - `convert_to_string` - Convert all extracted fields as strings except fields from the list `conversion_exclusions`
 - `extractor_type` - The extractor type - one from `pattern_extractor`, `key_value_extractor`, `csv_extractor`, `json_extractor`
 - flags
     - `should_overwrite_fields` - Extractor should overwrite an existing field with the same name, otherwise create new field with prefix `duplicate`
     - `should_remove_field` - Extractor should remove input field after extraction
     - `remove_quotes` - Extractor removes quotes in the extracted values
-    - `skip_empty_values` - Extractor will remove empty strings after extraction
+    - `skip_empty_values` - Extractor will remove empty strings after the extraction
     - `thrown_exception_on_error`- Extractor throws an exception on error (recommended for testing), otherwise it skips the further processing
 #### Pattern extractor
 Extracting key value pairs by matching a list of regular expressions with named-capturing groups, where names  of the groups are used for naming fields.
 Siembol supports syntax from `https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html` except allowing to to use underscores in the names of captured groups